 Depending on the individual’s preferences over items A and B, a series of indifference curves can be plotted.
-Along each indifference curve, the individual achieves the same degree of utility for the various combinations of items A and B (the individual is indifferent between these combinations).
-It is assumed that the individual seeks to maximise utility and that utility increases in line with consumption.
+Along each indifference curve, the individual achieves the same degree of utility for the various combinations of items A and B. It is assumed that the individual seeks to maximize utility and that utility increases with consumption.
 Thus the individual will choose to consume the combination of items A and B at the point where the budget line QBQA is tangential to the indifference curve IC.
 Here, the individual initially chooses to consume qA of A and qB of B.

 Now suppose that the price of item A falls such that if the individual were to devote all income to item A, QA’ of A would be consumed.
-The new budget line for the individual is QBQA’, a higher level of utility is attainable along indifference curve IC’ and the individual now chooses to consume qA’ of A and qB’ of B, which is the point where QBQA’ is tangential to IC’.
+The new budget line for the individual is QBQA’, a higher level of utility is attainable (indifference curve IC’) and the individual now chooses to consume qA’ of A and qB’ of B, which is the point where QBQA’ is tangential to IC’.
 Note how the individual’s consumption of item A has increased from qA to qA’, while consumption of item B has decreased from qB to qB’.
-This may be expected as item A has just become cheaper relative to item B. However, it is not the full story.

-Not all of the change in consumption is directly due to the change in the price ratio.
-The fact that item A has become cheaper while item B’s price has remained the same means that the individual’s purchasing power has increased.
-Were the individual to continue to consume qA of A and qB of B in this new situation, the individual would have surplus income.
-Instead, in the grand quest to maximise utility, the individual moves from indifference curve IC to indifference curve IC’ for higher utility.
+Because item A has become cheaper, the individual’s overall purchasing power has increased.
+Were the individual to continue to consume qA of A and qB of B in this new situation, they would have surplus income.
+Instead, in the grand quest to maximize utility, the individual moves from indifference curve IC to indifference curve IC’ for higher utility.
 The question remains, how much of the change in consumption from (qA,qB) to (qA’,qB’) is due to the change in the price ratio, and how much of it is due to the change in purchasing power?

-In order to provide an answer to this, consider how much of each item the individual would have consumed at the new price ratio but at the original level of utility (i.e. remaining on the original indifference curve IC).
-This can be worked out by drawing an imaginary budget line parallel to QBQA’ that is tangential to the original indifference curve IC.
-In the graph, this imaginary budget line is the grey, dotted line.
+To answer this, consider how much of each item the individual would have consumed at the new price ratio but at the original level of utility (i.e. remaining on the original indifference curve IC).
+This can be worked out by drawing an imaginary budget line parallel to QBQA’ that is tangent to the original indifference curve IC.
+In the graph, this imaginary budget line is the gray, dotted line.
 We now see a greater decrease in the consumption of item B, from qB to q–, and a lesser increase in the consumption of item A, from qA to q+.
 This change in consumption from (qA,qB) to (q+,q–) is attributable purely to the change in the price ratio; it is the substitution effect (also known as the Hicksian substitution effect after the economist John Hicks).

 It is conceivable that the income effect dominate the substitution effect and vice versa for different types of items and different individual preferences and indifference curves.
-Indeed, the shape of the indifference curves is closely related to the cross (or cross-price) elasticity of demand, which describes whether and to what extent items are substitutes or complements in consumption, or completely unrelated to each other.
+Indeed, the shape of the indifference curve is closely related to the cross (or cross-price) elasticity of demand, which describes whether and to what extent items are substitutes or complements in consumption.

 For an introductory analysis of substitution and income effects with intuitive explanations, see chapter 8 of Hal Varian’s textbook, “Intermediate Microeconomics: A Modern Approach”.